What is Meditation Used for?

 The aim of those traditions is always to get to the wisdom stage.
 But they know and acknowledge that the untrained mind is not suited to get to the wisdom stage.
 The mind is simply too volatile.

 So after the initial training in stabilizing the mind, they continue to try to achieve their ultimate goal.
 And although the ultimate they want to achieve looks different from the outside, they call it the same.

 In English, it is translated as liberation, but in Sanskrit, it is termed moksha.

 The ultimate goal of Buddhism

-The reason this is so, he explains, is that people have craving.
-They get attached to whatever they like and they repel whatever they dislike.
+The reason this is so, he explains, is that people have cravings.
+They get attached to whatever they like, and they repel whatever they dislike.

 By doing this, we perpetuate our state of unhappiness.

 So, the obvious solution is to stop this fundamental tendency in ourselves.

 By this, he does not say to avoid pleasure or seek pain.
 No, he simply makes us aware that both are part of life.
 And if we learn to treat them as just that, natural occurrences, we will live much happier lives than we do.